-'''

 C() c_inst;

-'''

 Alternatively, if the instance is created as an actual argument, then its local name is the name of the formal parameter to which it will be bound.
-For example, if extern E and control C are declared as, and instantiated as.
+For example, if extern E and control C are declared as, and instantiated as, then the local name of the extern instance is e_in.